plone/plone.app.event/README.rst

 Installation from the sources
 -----------------------------

+R/W checkout from github:
+$ git clone git@github.com:collective/plone.app.event.github

+R/O checkouts:
+$ git clone git://github.com/collective/plone.app.event.git

 If you want to install plone.app.event from the sources for development, run the provided buildout files - and read the sources.

 $ python bootstrap.cfg -d

+For Plone 4.1 and standard ATContentTypes
-$ ./bin/buildout -c buildout.cfg  # for normal building
+$ ./bin/buildout -c alpha.cfg

 - or -
+Normal Building
+$ ./bin/buildout -c buildout.cfg

+- or -
-$ ./bin/buildout -c dev.cfg  # for development building with R/W checkouts
+For development building with R/W checkouts
+$ ./bin/buildout -c dev.cfg

 There is also a dexterity.cfg buildout configuration, which can be used to extend another buildout and install the Dexterity flavor of plone.app.event.

-Start:
+Start
 $ ./bin/instance fg

 After fireing up the Zope instance, visit the ZMI and create a Plone site.